 Source(s) not provided due to copyright law and/or length of source(s).
-Teachers should provide access to the specified source(s).

 In the personal memoir Long Walk to Freedom, readers are introduced to the life and struggles of a powerful leader, Nelson Mandela.

 After carefully reading the selection from the Long Walk to Freedom, write a multiparagraph summary describing the author's experiences.
 Be sure to use specific examples from the text to support your response.